Hike at a Glance

 Mount Jerusalem National Park’s easy access from Byron Bay, Mullumbimby, and Uki makes it an ideal destination for a day trip, while its diverse ecosystems are sure to captivate bushwalkers, birdwatchers, horse riders, and anyone with an appreciation for the natural world.
 Whether you’re looking to get your boots muddy on a trail or simply enjoy the scenery, the park offers an experience that’s both rejuvenating and awe-inspiring.

-Looking for hikes and trails in Mount Jerusalem National Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Mount Jerusalem National Park?
+Try these trails with a similar difficulty grade.

 Suggest an edit